How AI Coding Agents Modify Code: A Large-Scale Study of GitHub Pull Requests: Conclusion

 \section{Conclusion}

 We conducted a large-scale empirical comparison of Agentic and Human PRs in the AIDev dataset.
 Agentic PRs differ most clearly in commit structure and the breadth of modified files, while differences in added or changed lines are relatively small.
 For RQ2, both PR types show high semantic alignment between descriptions and code, with Agentic PRs exhibiting slightly stronger consistency.
 These findings suggest that AI-generated PRs are structurally distinct yet generally coherent in how they describe their edits.
-Future work should examine how these patterns relate to review effort, defect risk, and maintainability as coding agents and development workflows continue to evolve. \begin{acks} This research was supported by NSF Grant Award No.~AWD-02-00002782.
-We also acknowledge NSF MRI (\#2117941) for GPU Cluster support. \end{acks}
+Future work should examine how these patterns relate to review effort, defect risk, and maintainability as coding agents and development workflows continue to evolve. \begin{acks} This research was supported by the National Science Foundation Grant Award No.~2519136.
+We also acknowledge National Science Foundation MRI Grant (\#2117941) for GPU Cluster support. \end{acks}